 What are Canadian domestic stocks?

 Domestic stocks are companies that are truly “made in Canada.”
-They trade on our exchanges, such as the TSX, they’re typically headquartered in Canada, and you’ll always see their share price in Canadian dollars.
+These types of stocks trade on our exchanges (such as the TSX), they’re typically headquartered in Canada, and you’ll always see their share price in Canadian dollars.
 Domestic stocks are often contrasted with international stocks, which, as you can guess, are companies of non-Canadian origin.

 You can find domestic stocks through any of Canada’s top online brokerages, though if you want to buy international stocks as well, you might have to open a “global account.”

 Many of Canada’s domestic stocks come from the energy, financials, and materials market sectors, as those are the largest in the country.
 That said, in recent years, Canada’s tech sector has grown immensely, and we do have a fair share of retail stocks, as well.

 What are some domestic stocks to invest in?